Many Christians are drowning in debt, struggling to make ends meet, and living from check to check.

 “‘Thus says the Lord God, “Woe, shepherds of Israel who have been feeding themselves!
 Should not the shepherds feed the flock?
 You eat the fat and clothe yourselves with the wool, you slaughter the fat sheep without feeding the flock.”
 (Ezekiel 34:2-3)

-5. Telling people to “keep tithing and trust God” teaches Christians to be financially irresponsible, which sends a poor witness to unbelievers.
+5. Telling people to “keep tithing and trust God to provide” encourages Christians to be financially irresponsible, which sends a poor witness to people around us.

 Financial responsibility is a part of our Christian witness.